 Some employers provide disability insurance as a benefit to their employees at no cost.
-If you receive such an employee benefit and do not pay tax on the benefit received, you will be required to pay taxes on disability payments received.
-However, if you purchase additional disability coverage that you pay for with after-tax funds, any benefits you receive will not be taxable.
+If you receive such an employee benefit and do not pay tax on the benefit received, you’re required to pay taxes on disability payments received.
+However, if you purchase additional disability coverage that you pay for with after-tax funds, any benefits you receive are not taxable.

 Assistance That Is Never Taxed

 There are many kinds of government benefits that are never taxed.
 You should not include amounts for assistance in these categories in your income for tax purposes.

 - Welfare or other public assistance based on need

 - Work training payments, as long as they do not exceed what you would have received in welfare payments

 - Food stamps or other nutrition assistance programs, such as elderly assistance, or women, infants, and children programs